 - Red wine must be 5 years old and spend at least 18 months in wood.
 In Rioja, Ribera del Duero and Navarra, it must be 5 years old with a minimum of 2 years in wood and a minimum of 3 years in the bottle.

 - Cava wines must spend a minimum of 30 months on the lees

 I hope you enjoyed this article in my series about wine regions of the world – Spain.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.